 This list is intended for families that are car camping and that are content to camp without electricity…. simple camping.
 Remember, you can always bring more things along with you… these camping items are just your starting point!

 Something to sleep in: If you don’t have a camper, you’ll need a tent.
 If your family is adventurous you might even want to try hammocks, or tarp-tent shelters.
+Visit this article for tips on choosing the perfect tent for your family.

 Sleeping Bags or Bedding: Each member will need something to sleep in.
 If it’s cold, bring extra blankets and your top-quality sleeping bags.
 If it’s hot, use DIY sheet sacs or lightweight blankets and sleeping bags.